Ranbaxy recalls some batches of generic Lipitor in latest quality blow

 The ban, which followed similar actions at two plants in 2008 including Dewas and another in September 2013, has triggered scrutiny by FDA counterparts in other countries including in India.

-Ranbaxy shares have lost 18 percent so far this year, compared with a 4 percent gain for the NSE Index .NSEI.
+Ranbaxy shares have lost 18 percent so far this year, compared with a 4 percent gain for the NSE Index.

 (Additional reporting by Mridhula Raghavan and Aditya Kondalamahanty in BANGALORE; Writing by Sumeet Chatterjee; Editing by Ken Wills & Kim Coghill)